Canon XT vs Sony RX10

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

-Both the XT and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the RX10 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XT and RX10 can be found, respectively, in the Canon XT Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XT or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.